Abolitionism in the United States: Uncle Tom's Cabin and The Impending Crisis of the South

+According to a book reviewer, "Next to Uncle Tom's Cabin (1852), Hinton Helper's critique of slavery and the Southern class system, The Impending Crisis of the South (1857), was arguably the most important antislavery book of the 1850s."
+According to historian George M. Fredrickson, "it would not be difficult to make a case for The Impending Crisis as the most important single book, in terms of its political impact, that has ever been published in the United States."
+Helper was a Southerner and a virulent racist, but he was nevertheless an abolitionist, because, as he argued in The Impending Crisis of the South, slavery hurt the economic prospects of non-slaveholders and was an impediment to the growth of the entire region of the South.

 The Constitution and ending slavery

 The Republican strategy of using the Constitution

 Two diametrically opposed anti-slavery positions emerged regarding the United States Constitution.
-The Garrisonians emphasized that the document permitted and protected slavery, and was therefore "an agreement with hell" that had to be rejected in favor of immediate emancipation.
+The Garrisonians emphasized that the document permitted and protected slavery and was therefore "an agreement with hell" that had to be rejected in favor of immediate emancipation.
 The mainstream anti-slavery position adopted by the new Republican party argued that the Constitution could and should be used to eventually end slavery.
 They assumed that the Constitution gave the government no authority to abolish slavery directly.
 However, there were multiple tactics available to support the long-term strategy of using the Constitution as a battering ram against the peculiar institution.
 First Congress could block the admission of any new slave states.
-That would steadily move the balance of power in Congress and the electoral college in favor of freedom.
+That would steadily move the balance of power in Congress and the Electoral College in favor of freedom.
 Congress could abolish slavery in the District of Columbia and the territories.
 Congress could use the Commerce Clause to end the interstate slave trade, thereby crippling the steady movement of slavery from the southeast to the southwest.
 Congress could recognize free blacks as full citizens and insist on due process rights to protect fugitive slaves from being captured and returned to bondage.
-Finally the government could use patronage powers to promote the anti-slavery cause across the country, especially in the border states.
+Finally, the government could use patronage powers to promote the anti-slavery cause across the country, especially in the border states.
 Pro-slavery elements considered the Republican strategy to be much more dangerous to their cause than radical abolitionism.
 Lincoln's election was met by secession.
 Indeed, the Republican strategy mapped the "crooked path to abolition" that prevailed during the Civil War.